DETAILED ACTION

 Wang et al. disclose the controller 46 configured to move the endoscope 28 and robotic arm assembly 26 in accordance with the input vocabulary / voice instruction(s) of the surgeon – col. 6, line 66 – col. 7, line 2 and col. 6, lines 34-35 and Figure 1).

-However, Wang et al. failed to specifically disclose establishing a persistent tracking state that causes said robotically controlled surgical endoscope to move within the body cavity to maintain visualization of said at least one surgical tool.
+However, Wang et al. failed to specifically disclose tagging at least one of said at least one surgical tools, said tagging causing the robotically controlled surgical endoscope to constantly track the movement of said at least one tagged surgical tool to maintain visualization of said at least one tagged surgical tools within the body cavity.

 However, Devam et al. teach the technique of identifying a surgical instrument based on user request and tracking the identified instrument via a laparoscopic camera based on user vocal command during surgical procedure (par.
 43, 26 and 37) to display the surgical instrument during a surgical procedure(par.
 26, 43, 50), which requires the camera to move, for instance, within the patient body.